nekomemepi/nekomemepi/README.md

-- 👋 Hi, I’m @nekomemepi
+- 👋 Hi, I’m @nekomemepi.
+I'm...
-- 👀 I’m interested in numbers, cosmology, and particle physics
+- 👀 interested in numbers, cosmology, and particle physics;
-- 🌱 I’m currently learning to hate python
+- 🌱 learning to loathe and despise git, python, and javascript;
+- ✨ wondering what I'm doing here.
-- 📫 You can reach me if you really try
+- 📫 You can reach me if you really try.
-- 😄 Pronouns: hir/zie
+- 😄 Pronouns: hir/zie.

 <!---
 - ⚡ Fun fact: ...